 Tuition and Fees: The College is committed to making education affordable.
 Given the ongoing crisis in the United States and in our local community, and in an effort to assist students with the cost of education, there will be no tuition and fee increase for the 2020-2021 academic year.

 Virtual Registration: Prospective students may apply, placement test, participate in an online mandatory New Student Orientation, meet with an advisor and register all in a single virtual session.
 To save time, prospective students are encouraged to apply online and complete an online orientation prior to calling in for Virtual Registration.
-Current students can also meet with an advisor on Virtual Registration Days or by making an appointment with the Career & Counseling Center (see below).
+Current students can also meet with an advisor on Virtual Registration Days or by making an appointment with Career & Counseling Services (see below).
 Visit dccc.edu/virtual-registration for more information.

 • Monday, Tuesday and Thursday by virtual appointment 8 a.m.-8 p.m.

-• Wednesday is a virtual registration day 8 a.m.-8 p.m. (no appointment)
+• Wednesday is a Virtual Registration Day 8 a.m.-8 p.m. (no appointment)

 • Friday by virtual appointment 8 a.m.-4:30 p.m.